Kantis/kantis.github.io/_posts/2023-02-27-gradle-improvements.md

 ### Issue 2: Spring configured Kotlin 1.7 by default
 According to Sebastien Deleuze, Spring should already be Kotlin 1.8 compatible.
-Lets configure it instead!
+Let's configure it instead!

 ```kotlin
 plugins {